 I’m actually writing this on the morning of Day 4, May 29 2022, and the reason for this is that after all the travel shenanigans I had coming in to SIngapore, I woke up on the morning of the 26th to find that my laptop, an old Microsoft Surface Pro (2017/5th Gen) no longer worked.
 It turned on fine, but always rebooted into a CRITICAL PROCESS DIED blue screen of death before Windows finishes loading.
-Safe mode doesn’t work, and I can’t use any of the other options — including reaching a command prompt to try sfc /scannow and things like that — because it claims there’s no administrator account on the laptop.
+Safe mode didn’t work, and I couldn’t use any of the other options — including reaching a command prompt to try sfc /scannow and things like that — because it claimed there’s no administrator account on the laptop.
 Although my regular login account should have been one.
 It’s also protected with Bitlocker, though I do have the recovery key for that.

 Either way proper solutions to this have to be attempted when I am not on vacation, so I put that aside for now and tried to figure out what to do.
-I quickly realized that my Steam Deck itself had an OS on it and its Desktop Mode could probably be repurposed for my blogging needs, and although I had never formally used Linux-based OS’s outside of class before, I’m familiar enough with command prompt usage and/or Googling up how to do things, and this one isn’t much different from Windows in terms of UI anyway.
+I quickly realized that my Steam Deck itself had a Linux OS on it and its Desktop Mode could probably be repurposed for my blogging needs, and although I had never formally used Linux-based OS’s outside of class before, I’m familiar enough with command prompt usage and/or Googling up how to do things, and this one isn’t much different from Windows in terms of UI anyway.

 So I took some time to set up the hardware and software I needed for this.
 The main tool I got was a Bluetooth travel keyboard, which I now like quite a bit, the Logitech K380.
-I also tried picking up a 3-port hub, so that I could both charge as well as attach my USB mouse and/or phone at the same time, but I was missing some cables for it (specifically, my hub uses a U micro-B port for incoming power and I have nothing to go into that.
+I also tried picking up a 3-port hub, so that I could both charge as well as attach my USB mouse and/or phone at the same time, but I was missing some cables for it (specifically, my hub uses a USB micro-B port for incoming power and I have nothing to go into that.
 But I downloaded two things on my Pixel 5 phone to help with that — first is an app called Warpinator, which i also installed on the Deck.
 This allows me to transfer files back and forth between the phone and the Deck, which is important because I needed to organize my photos for each blog post.
 I also downloaded an app called Bluetooth Keyboard & Mouse which has been a godsend — the keyboard didn’t meet my needs even before I bought the Logitech one, but the mouse part of this is heavenly and allows me to finger- or thumb-control the cursor on screen with fairly high precision and even has a side thing for scrolling.
 And it’s free, or at least the mouse part of it is, and only needs to be installed on the phone, not the Deck.
 It also works in the regular Steam Deck mode, outside of Desktop mode, as long as Bluetooth is enabled, which seriously helped for a couple of the games that still required a mouse as the on-screen keyboard sucks and there’s no good way to use a regular mouse sometimes, like on a cramped plane or airport.
 Thumb-control phone to the rescue!

 On the Deck, I used Firefox to access my blog, but I needed a few other things, particularly a tool to strip away only certain metadata (GPS) on certain picture files that I fed it.
 In the end, I installed digikam for this, which has a Geolocation editor that does the trick.
 The preinstalled image viewer that came with my SteamOS build, ida, also was broken and could not launch at all, so I replaced it with what apparently was used in later builds, Gwenview.
 I needed a bulk rename tool for my images too, and KRename works great for my needs.
 I also needed to Remote Desktop using the Windows RDP client into my home machine, so I used Itopia Remote Desktop Client for that, which has a few odd quirks but does get the job done.
 And finally, my keyboard defaulted to the F-keys inverted so they did their shortcut tasks instead of acting as a Function key unless I held down the Fn key while doing this.
 This was annoying, and while there was software to change this default behaviour, it only exists for Windows and Mac, and I was on Linux.
 So I tried the “Automatized” solution from here and it worked like a charm!